diektronics/dl/README.md

 DONE v2.5
 =========
 * Allow to download multiple episodes of the same show without confusing the dB
-* Allow to donwload shows in tvd frontend that don't have the proper name structure (Sleepy Hoolow)
+* Allow to donwload shows in tvd frontend that don't have the proper name structure (Sleepy Hollow)
 * Use numbers in hooks to properly sort them
 * Fix bug that kills the backend when deleting twice a download in a slow network from web frontend
 * Download progress reporting